 More about Jennifer Guo, MD, PhD

-She is passionate about connecting with her patients and works with them to design a comprehensive treatment plan to target their symptoms and improve their overall sense of well-being.
+Jennifer Guo is passionate about connecting with her patients first and foremost.
+She works with them to design a comprehensive treatment plan to target their symptoms and improve their overall sense of well-being.
 Her style with patients is highly collaborative, and she meets patients where they are at each stage of their journey to wellness.
-She appreciates patients with an openness to self-discovery and exploration and works to ensure they feel heard and are engaged in their treatment.
+Jennifer appreciates patients with an openness to self-discovery and exploration, and works to ensure they feel heard and are engaged in their treatment.

 She is particularly interested in using interventional psychiatric approaches including Transcranial Magnetic Stimulation (TMS) and esketamine for treatment-resistant depression.
 She sees TMS as a non-invasive, durable, and modern treatment for psychiatric disorders with minimal side effects, allowing providers to modulate specific brain circuitry involved in these disorders in a targeted way.